MarioLisbona/CA-T2A2-API-Webserver/README.md

 The data structures and fields used by this forum API will remain unchanged when the API is running.
 Flexibility with regards to input fields and storing data is one of the biggest advantages of using a NoSQL database.
 Because this flexibility in data fields was not needed in this project, the decision to use PostgreSQl with its schema approach to storing data made more sense.
 PostgreSQL also has the added advantage of being able to run NoSQL processes because it can query and store JSON.
 JSON data will be used in the body of all requests and JSON will be returned to the user in all responses.

 No solution is ever the perfect solution, there are always drawbacks that need to be weighed against advantages.
-Postgres is less efficient than other RDBMS because for every new client connection established a new process which allocates 10mb of memory is created.
-This is a non-trivial amount of memory and if the Forum API’s user base and activity grows significantly it could become an issue that needs to be addressed.
+Postgres is less efficient than other RDBMS because for every new client connection established, a new process which allocates 10mb of memory is created.
+This is a non-trivial amount of memory and if the Forum API’s user base and activity grow significantly it could become an issue that needs to be addressed.
 Although PostgreSQL is built with scalability, data integrity and extensibility in mind, these features often come at the expense of speed.
 For this reason PostgreSQL may not be the ideal solution for simple (no complex queries) workflows that mainly require read operations.
 PostgreSQL has only a limited number of 3rd party tools.
 This is because it is the less popular option when it comes to RDBMS solutions.
 (Amrit Pal Singh, 2021) [^2] (Salman Ravoof, 2022) [^3] (Krasimir Hristozov, 2019) [^4]

 ## **R4 - Identify and discuss the key functionalities and benefits of an ORM**